-But it's not the first phone to reveal four rear cameras.
-So is it due to become the new norm?
-We look at why the setup exists, what's out there already, and what's thought to be coming (if the rumour mill is accurate).
+But the P30 Pro isn't the first phone to reveal four rear cameras, that goes to the Samsung Galaxy A9.
+So is the multiplication of cameras on phones due to become the new norm?
+We look at why the setup exists, what's available, and what's thought to be coming (if the rumour mill is accurate).

 Why have four cameras?

 Simply put, more lenses means more variety.
 With a four camera setup you can offer a standard lens, a zoom and a wide-angle all wrapped into one.
 We've already seen that in the Samsung Galaxy A9, featured below.

 The Huawei P30 Pro, which features a 5x periscope zoom lens, means you can zoom even further in on the action without loss (or to 10x with hybrid zoom).
 In addition to its standard and wide-angle lens, the fourth to make up to quad selection is time-of-flight (TOF) infrared optic.

 So what's a ToF camera?
 It's a Sonar-like solution, used to capture depth data, a bit like how a bat would read its surroundings.
 That data can then be used in the software to apply background blur while keeping the main subject sharp - what Apple calls 'Portrait' mode, basically, and what so many others have delivered (arguably even better).

 The first four-camera phone to market, the A9 isn't Samsung's flagship, thus it seems like a testbed for a hardware setup like this (although the S10+ didn't go down the route).
 There's also a three-camera A7 and a two-camera A5 in the range, to offer something for everyone.

 The A9 uses a standard, wide-angle, tele and depth sensor to make up its four cameras.
 That adds a lot of versatility when it comes to framing a shot without losing detail when zooming, or applying blur in Portrait mode.